 Fix 1: Restart WMI Provider Host and its associated services

-Sometimes simply by restarting the WMI Provider Host may solve the problem.
+Sometimes by merely restarting the WMI Provider Host may solve the problem.
 For this, you need to follow the steps below.

 Step 2.2: Restart Associated Services